 For the longest time, I have questioned how we can hear sermon after sermon and remain, for the most part, unchanged.
-It has bothered me to see the contrast between what scripture promises and what we actually see in our lives today.
-In the Western church, healings are few and far between and the gifts of the Holy Spirit are limited at best.
+It has bothered me to see the contrast between what Scripture promises and what we actually see in our lives today.
+In the Western church, healings are few and far between, and the gifts of the Holy Spirit are limited at best.
 At the end of the day, no matter the denomination, there seems to be one thing in common: We are not truly experiencing what the Bible promises.

-I have to stop and think, if I only “got saved” a month ago, what do I know about what it means to be a christian?
+I have to stop and think, if I only “got saved” a month ago, what do I know about what it means to be a Christian?
 It is scary how poorly we equip and protect the person who just went through the greatest transition of their life.
-If we see them back at the church the next week, we wrongfully assume that they are on their way to victory as a christian.
+If we see them back at the church the next week, we wrongfully assume that they are on their way to victory as a Christian.
 What do they learn?
-To be a christian means to come to church and to hear the voice of God means to hear a sermon from the pastor.
-My feeble attempt to combat this in the past has been to say “Don’t just take my word for it, study it in the bible” but for the most part, christians don’t read their bible because they don’t know how.
+“To be a Christian means to come to church and to hear the voice of God means to hear a sermon from the pastor”.
+My feeble attempt to combat this in the past has been to say “Don’t just take my word for it, study it in the Bible” but for the most part, Christians don’t read their Bible because they don’t know how.
 We have taught people how to listen to sermons, podcasts and books but we have failed to lead people in what it means to hear the voice of God and how to devour His Word.
 I don’t believe this can be preached anymore than one can preach to someone how to ride a bicycle.
-It takes hands on, being purposeful and time.
-Being willing to run along side with the expectation of a few crashes and the assurance of helping one another up.
+It takes time, a hands-on approach, and must be purposeful.
+It takes being willing to run alongside someone with the expectation of a few crashes and the assurance of helping one another up.
 From our current church model, as a new believer, I would have no idea that prayer plays such a vital role in our lives because I don’t see it modeled.
-Prayer at a church service is the equivalent to prayer before a meal - say it quick so that we can get to the real reason why we are gathered, yet Jesus said "My house will be called a house of prayer".
+Prayer at a church service is the equivalent to prayer before a meal - say it quick so that we can get to the real reason why we are gathered.
+Yet Jesus said, "My house will be called a house of prayer.”
 If I did believe prayer was important, would I have any idea how to actually pray?

 In general, the only gift that really has place in our churches today, outside of the pastor, is that of hospitality.
 Evangelist, prophet, teacher, apostle and preacher are limited and rare.
-We don't have opportunities to steward and grow those gifting, yet they are vital.
+We don't have opportunities to steward and grow those giftings, yet they are vital.
 When someone has a calling without a way to understand or develop it, it leads to frustration.

-Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.
-Matt 28:19
+“Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.” - Matthew 28:19 (NIV)

 What’s the goal?

 "Now these are the gifts Christ gave to the church: the apostles, the prophets, the evangelists, and the pastors and teachers.
 Their responsibility is to equip God’s people to do his work and build up the church, the body of Christ.
 This will continue until we all come to such unity in our faith and knowledge of God’s Son that we will be mature in the Lord, measuring up to the full and complete standard of Christ.
 Then we will no longer be immature like children.
 We won’t be tossed and blown about by every wind of new teaching.
 We will not be influenced when people try to trick us with lies so clever they sound like the truth.
 Instead, we will speak the truth in love, growing in every way more and more like Christ, who is the head of his body, the church.
 He makes the whole body fit together perfectly.
-As each part does its own special work, it helps the other parts grow, so that the whole body is healthy and growing and full of love."
-Eph 4:11-16
+As each part does its own special work, it helps the other parts grow, so that the whole body is healthy and growing and full of love." -Ephesians 4:11-16 (NLT)

 The goal is to develop a community of healthy believers - believers who are solidly grounded in God through His Word and the work of the Holy Spirit.
-Believers who know how to feed themselves through God’s Word, operate in there supernatural gifting and deeply care to develop those around them.
+Believers who know how to feed themselves through God’s Word, operate in their supernatural gifting and deeply care to develop those around them.

 ~ Brent Phillips